Skip to main content

 Category II Maryland BSWE Requirement

 The Office of Continuing Professional Education at the University of Maryland School of Social Work is authorized by the Board of Social Work Examiners in Maryland to sponsor social work continuing education programs.
-This workshop qualifies for 1 Category II Continuing Education Units for Structrual Racism.
+This workshop qualifies for 1 Category II Continuing Education Units.
 The Office of Continuing Professional Education is also authorized by the Maryland Board of Psychologists and the Maryland Board of Professional Counselors to sponsor Category A continuing professional education.

 To receive ACE credit, full attendance is required; no partial credits will be given for partial attendance.